cww5/Sabber_Work_2019F/EvoStone-master/README.md

 ## Installation
 To install the project, you need to install the [.NET](https://dotnet.microsoft.com/download) developer toolkit for your system.
 You may also need the [NuGet](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools) client tools for updating dependencies for the project.
 Included in this project is a `setup.py` script to make installation easier.
 Users can install Python 3 or follow the commands in the script for installation.

 Next you need to compile [SabberStone](https://github.com/HearthSim/SabberStone), the Hearthstone simulator for running games.
-Follow the instructions on the SabberStone github compile the project into `SabberStone.dll`.
+Follow the instructions on the SabberStone github compile the project into `SabberStoneCore.dll`.

+NOTE: Be sure to edit the EvoStone/SabberStoneUtil/SabberStoneUtil.csproj file to include the reference to the newly compiled SabberStoneCore.dll.

+NOTE: In SabberStoneCore / Model / GameConfig.cs - be sure to set the private variable logging to false.
+Otherwise there will be too much output from running the games.

 Next move to the `TestBed/StrategySearch` directory.
 From here you can run the `setup.py` script.